Ph.D. Candidate in Computer Science

 saranyav [at] andrew.cmu.edu

 I am fortunate to be advised by Christos Faloutsos and Matt Fredrikson.
-Previously, I did my undergraduate at Harvard, where I completed a joint concentration in computer science and government, working with Cynthia Dwork and Jim Waldo on my thesis.
-After Harvard, I spent three years as an associate at Goldman Sachs.
-I am currently supported by the Department of Defense National Defense Science and Engineering Graduate Fellowship.
+Previously, I did my undergraduate at Harvard with a joint concentration in computer science and government, working with Cynthia Dwork and Jim Waldo on my thesis.
+After Harvard, I spent three years as an associate at Goldman Sachs before beginning my PhD.

 Our work investigates whether LLMs' safety training, which makes them refuse harmful instructions in chat contexts, extends to non-chat agent scenarios, particularly browser agents.
 We show that while LLMs may refuse harmful requests in chat form, the same LLMs when used as browser agents often fail to maintain these safety refusals.
 Through extensive testing with BrowserART (Browser Agent Red teaming Toolkit) on 100 browser-based harmful behaviors, we demonstrate that browser agents pursue many harmful behaviors that would be refused in chat contexts.
 We find that GPT-4o and o1-preview based browser agents pursued 98 and 63 harmful behaviors respectively (out of 100) under certain attack conditions, indicating that chat-based safety training does not sufficiently transfer to agent contexts.